IsaacSauer/faster-a-star-for-games/README.md

 This check can be done by checking bounding boxes for each connection from a node with the optimal route to a goal node.
 These bounding boxes are computed at different times, but before the actuall runtime.
 Computation time will increase relative on how large your search graph is.
-But never the less, the algorithm at runtime will be run faster because of those exlusions.
+But never the less, the algorithm at runtime will run faster because of those exlusions.

 [![BoundingBoxes](https://i.imgur.com/Lqw3xcm.png "BoundingBoxes")](https://i.imgur.com/Lqw3xcm.png "BoundingBoxes")

 Here you can see three bounding boxes precomputed for each edge of the black node.

-(Source: Faster A * with Goal Bounding) [[source]]
+(Source: Faster A * with Goal Bounding) [[1]]

 ## Optimization
 **Requirements**